Susan's Plan

 Susan's Plan (also released as Dying to Get Rich on video) is a 1998 American black comedy film written and directed by John Landis and starring Nastassja Kinski, Dan Aykroyd, Billy Zane, Rob Schneider, Lara Flynn Boyle and Michael Biehn.
-The plot revolves around Susan (Kinski)'s plan to kill her former husband (with the help of a group of misfits) and collect his life insurance.
+The plot revolves around Susan Holland (Kinski)'s plan to kill her former husband Paul with the help of a group of misfits and collect his life insurance.

 The film was screened at the AFI Film Festival in 1998, but due to poor audience reactions, Susan's Plan was released straight to video in 2000 by Full Moon Features, under the Edge Entertainment label.

 Plot

 Susan Holland is a suburbanite woman who plots to kill her wealthy husband Paul in order to collect his life insurance policy.
 Through Susan's adulterous lover, Sam Meyers, she hires two incompetent criminals, Bill and Steve, to kill Paul and make it look like a mugging gone wrong.
 However, when Bill and Steve show up as expected and shoot Paul outside his car in a parking lot, Paul survives and is taken to the hospital.

 Undaunted, Susan insists on continuing with her plans to kill Paul by hiring a biker, Bob, to carry out the deed while Paul is recovering in the hospital.
 Bob enlists a former prostitute, named Betty Johnson, to seduce Dr. Chris Stillman, the doctor treating Paul, to have the doctor move Paul to a private hospital room for Bob to isolate and kill Paul.

 However, Susan's plan starts to unravel when a suspicious police detective, Detective Scott, begins to suspect her of having a hand in the attempt on Paul's life, and Sam's ex-wife, Penny, learns about the plot and wants in on part of Paul's life insurance money.
 Both Bill and Steve continue to insist that Susan pay them for their work anyway despite having failed to kill Paul as planned.
 All through the film are fantasy sequences from various characters of their fears over being caught or shot by their own accomplices as details of the plan to kill Paul begin to fall apart.